RonanC/maze-escape/README.md

 For the breadth first search the enemy teleports around the map (as the search makes them do this).

 #### Heuristic Searches
-`ie.gmit.sw.ai.characters.InformedPathMarker.java` is where these algorithms are implemented.
+`ie.gmit.sw.ai.maze.InformedPathMarker.java` is where these algorithms are implemented.
 For the informed searches I only save the output of the algorithm.
 I save this to a FIFO queue.
 When you meet a helper(prisoner) he then lights up the path to your goal (up to N steps), which disappears after N time.